-So it might surprise you that you can indeed keep both parents and kids happy and amused when you visit Ho Chi Minh City.
+So it might surprise you to know that you can indeed keep both parents and kids happy and amused when you visit Ho Chi Minh City.

 There are plenty of activities for families and children!